 Earlier I had never tried it so couldn’t share.
 Here are my updates on freezing vadas and refrigerating dahi vada.

 Cool the vadas completely after frying.
-Line your freezer bag with a kitchen/ paper towel.
+Line your freezer bag with a unbleached parchment paper.
 Arrange all the vadas and seal it.
-Open the bad a little and remove all the air by squeezing the bag gently.
-Seal it and freeze them for upto 6 weeks.
+Open the bag a little and remove all the air by squeezing the bag gently.
+Seal it and freeze them for up to 4 weeks.
 Alternately you can also store them in freezer safe glass containers.

 Related Recipes